 And we believe it will do both.
 Caesars Entertainment, under which the Harrah’s brand presides, is not only the largest owner and operator of land-based casinos in the world, but is an ardent supporter of online gambling.
 Already in New Jersey‘s legal online gambling market, Caesars operates several sites, one of which is branded Harrah’s Casino.

-Harrah’s Philadelphia, one of the largest brick & mortar casinos in Pennsylvania, will likely have access to the same powerful iGaming partners that it does in New Jersey: 888 for online poker, and NYX Gaming (now part of SG Digital) or 888 for online casino.
+Harrah’s Philadelphia, one of the largest brick & mortar casinos in Pennsylvania, will likely have access to the same powerful iGaming partners and brands that it does in New Jersey, where the industry leading WSOP.com operates on Caesars’ license and is powered by software from 888 Holdings plc.
+As 888’s technology is better geared towards poker, Harrah’s could also be likely to enlist a different partner for its online casino games, such as NYX Gaming (now part of SG Digital) which provides software for Caesars Casino.

 Harrah’s online casino no-deposit and first deposit offer